david13pod/Django_Projects/README.md

      sudo apt-get update
      sudo apt-get install docker-ce docker-ce-cli containerd.io
      ```
-5. <strong>Edit docker compose file in the Postgres dir.</strong>
+5. <strong>Pull postgres image from docker and Edit docker compose file.</strong>

+   Pull postgres:12.7 image from docker to your device
+      ``
+      docker pull postgres:12.7
+      ```

-   Input your postgres details for the following fields
-   Username, Password, DB_name and Port
+   Input your desired postgres details for the following fields Username, Password, DB_name and Port

-   Run the compose file:
+   Save and Run the compose file (ensure yiu are in the same dir as the dovker compose file in your command line):
      ```
     docker-compose up
      ```